QinbinLi/LLMPC-Blue/README.md

 ## Demo Attack
-We also provide a baseline attack approach for your reference.
+We also provide a baseline attack approach, where we directly prompt the context from the scrubbed data to predict the private information.
 You can run it by the following instructions
 ```
 git clone https://github.com/QinbinLi/LLM-PBE.git
 cd LLM-PBE